 Don Bosco School has 3,000 students and a good number of Western teachers.
 All the schools (except one international school) appear to have limited financial resources.
 Many do not have even white boards or video projectors and screens for showing videos or PowerPoint.
 Salaries vary from 25K to 40K/month (at a push)

 Work permits appear to be "too expensive" for most schools to issue.
 I knew of a young man who taught English at a school for 4 years without a work permit and was eventually deported, since he had neither the proper visa either.

 The international school pays as much as 100K/month, but teachers must have experience teaching in their native country.
-This school has only been open two years and presently goes only to P5.
+This school has only been open a few years and presently goes only to P5.